kyle2910/exama-docs/docs/design-system/exama-design-system.md

 #### Question Text

-Exam question body text uses **Libre Baskerville at 18px, ink-700, line-height 1.7**.
+Exam question body text uses **Noto Serif at 18px, ink-700, line-height 1.7**.
 The serif face signals "this is content to be read carefully."
 The generous line height reduces eye-tracking errors on dense mathematical or scientific questions.

 ---